devonfw/we-dev-on/README.md

 ![GitHub Logo](img/devonfw-logo-smallest.png)

-This is the Devonfw newsletter. **we-dev-on** is a reader-supported publication dedicated to producing the best coverage of project info, opinions, news, events, tips & tricks from within the devonfw & OASP communities all over Capgemini APPS2.
+This is the iCSD newsletter. **we-dev-on** is a reader-supported publication for and from the devonfw & OASP communities all over Capgemini APPS2.
+It deals with current topics in the iCSD space including general news such as approaching releases or upcoming webcasts, but also tips and tricks, (Yammer) discussions, opinions or anything else worth sharing.

 ## Editions